GPS Tracking System Overview: Complete Guide to Modern GPS Technology

 • Vehicle-based GPS systems provide real-time fleet location data

-• Hard-wired installations ensure constant power supply
+• Hard-wired installations guarantee constant power supply

 • OBD-II port devices offer plug-and-play functionality